SurveyMonkey/public_api_docs/includes/_responses.md

-end_created_at | Responses started before this date | Date String start_modified_at | Responses modified after this date | Date String end_modified_at | Responses modified before this date | Date String status | Status of the response ['completely', 'partially', 'overquota', 'disqualified'] | String-ENUM email | Email of the recipient | String first_name | First Name of the recipient | String last_name | Last Name of the recipient | String
+end_created_at | Responses started before this date | Date String start_modified_at | Responses modified after this date | Date String end_modified_at | Responses modified before this date | Date String status | Status of the response ['completed', 'partial', 'overquota', 'disqualified'] | String-ENUM email | Email of the recipient | String first_name | First Name of the recipient | String last_name | Last Name of the recipient | String